tmtowtdi/OpenComputers/README.md

 takes a string arg and returns a string.
 Doesn't matter what the retval is, the code in `/lib` is not meant to be real code.

-# Foo
-Is github really autogenerating a toc if I have enough headers?

-## Bar
-Is github really autogenerating a toc if I have enough headers?

-# Flurble
-Is github really autogenerating a toc if I have enough headers?